yohanchatelain/fmriprep/docs/workflows.rst

         metadata={"RepetitionTime": 2.0,
                   "SliceTiming": [0.0, 0.1, 0.2, 0.3, 0.4, 0.5, 0.6, 0.7, 0.8, 0.9]})

-Given a motion-corrected fMRI, a brain mask, ``mcflirt`` movement parameters and a segmentation, the `discover_wf` sub-workflow calculates potential confounds per volume.
+Given a motion-corrected fMRI, a brain mask, head-motion parameters and a segmentation, the `discover_wf` sub-workflow calculates potential confounds per volume.